AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/sample-themes-templates-form-data-models-core-components.md

 ## Sample themes {#Sample-Themes}

-Reference sample themes help authors to define and customize styling to forms, authors with even a basic knowledge of CSS can customize theme as per requirement.
+Reference sample themes help authors to define and customize styling to forms, authors with even a basic knowledge of CSS can customize the theme as per requirement.

 **How to get these themes?**
 * To get these themes on **Forms as a Cloud Service** environment, [enable Adaptive Forms Core Components](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/setup-configure-migrate/enable-adaptive-forms-core-components.html) and use the [front-end pipeline](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/adaptive-forms-authoring/authoring-adaptive-forms-core-components/create-an-adaptive-form-on-forms-cs/using-themes-in-core-components.html) to deploy these themes.
-* To get these themes on a **AEM 6.5 Forms** environment, [enable Adaptive Forms Core Components](https://experienceleague.adobe.com/docs/experience-manager-65/forms/adaptive-forms-core-components/enable-adaptive-forms-core-components.html) and use the [package manager](https://experienceleague.adobe.com/docs/experience-manager-65/forms/adaptive-forms-core-components/create-or-customize-themes-for-adaptive-forms-core-components) to deploy these themes.
+* To get these themes on a **AEM 6.5 Forms** environment, [enable Adaptive Forms Core Components](https://experienceleague.adobe.com/docs/experience-manager-65/forms/adaptive-forms-core-components/enable-adaptive-forms-core-components.html) and use the [Package Manager](https://experienceleague.adobe.com/docs/experience-manager-65/forms/adaptive-forms-core-components/create-or-customize-themes-for-adaptive-forms-core-components) to deploy these themes.

 The **out of the box** [Adaptive Form Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/adaptive-forms/introduction.html) themes are: